JaskRendix/ethernetip-rs/README.md

 # **ethernetip‑rs**

 A Rust implementation of the EtherNet/IP™ protocol for symbolic tag access on Allen‑Bradley ControlLogix and CompactLogix PLCs.
-The library provides an async API for reading and writing CIP tags, including typed accessors, arrays, fragmented reads, multi‑tag operations, EPATH encoding, and optional slot routing.
+The library provides an async API for reading and writing CIP tags, including typed accessors, arrays, fragmented reads, multi‑tag operations, EPATH encoding, slot routing, and generic CIP object access.

 ---